-- The health and resilience of biodiversity is maintained or enhanced. - Cultural values, ecological processes and habitat connectivity are protected. - Potential adverse impacts on marine and intertidal areas, especially light and water quality impacts, are minimised. - Essential infrastructure to service adjoining industry may only be located in this precinct if other Environmental Management Precinct outcomes are achieved.
+- The health and resilience of biodiversity is maintained or enhanced. - Cultural values, ecological processes and habitat connectivity are protected. - Potential adverse impacts on marine and intertidal areas, especially light and water quality impacts, are minimised. - Essential infrastructure to service adjoining industry (such as pipelines, telecommunications, electricity network infrastructure and service roads) may be located in this precinct if other Environmental Management Precinct outcomes are achieved. - Restoration of natural areas through weed and feral management, replanting of habitat, or beach replenishment is encouraged. - Sensitive areas containing fish habitat, including waterways and marine plants below and adjacent to HAT, are managed in accordance with the SPP and/or the relevant SDAP regulatory codes.

-Development avoids, mitigates and/or offsets potential impacts (direct, indirect and cumulative) on environmental values within and surrounding the precinct with particular regard to:
+Development avoids, minimises and offsets potential impacts (direct, indirect and cumulative) on environmental values within and surrounding the precinct with particular regard to:

-- marine and estuarine water quality and hydrological processes that support aquatic ecosystems - marine plants including mangroves, saltmarsh, seagrass, macroalgae - coastal processes - coral reefs including near-shore and mid-shelf reefs - fish and declared fish habitat areas - marine reptiles, marine mammals and migratory marine species - terrestrial vegetation communities and regional ecosystems - threatened ecological communities under the EPBC Act - listed threatened and migratory species and associated habitat - surface water and groundwater resources, including water quality that supports aquatic ecosystems and hydrological processes - turtle nesting areas - wetlands of High Ecological Significance.
+- marine and estuarine water quality and hydrological processes that support aquatic ecosystems - marine plants - coastal processes - coral reefs including near-shore and mid-shelf reefs - fish and declared fish habitat areas - marine reptiles, marine mammals and migratory marine species - terrestrial vegetation communities and regional ecosystems - MSES regulated vegetation and essential habitat - threatened ecological communities under the EPBC Act - listed threatened and migratory species and associated habitat - surface water and groundwater resources, including water quality that supports aquatic ecosystems and hydrological processes - turtle nesting areas - wetlands of high ecologically significance.